tnakatani/machine_translation_keras/README.md

 # Personal Notes

-- Note: This project was completed as part 1 of the Udacity NLP course.
+_Note: This project was completed as part 2 of the Udacity NLP course._

 - The Jupyter notebook was run on the Udacity workspace with GPU mode enabled.
 - Module versions were as follows
 ```